sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_ZED-X20P-Tilt/docs/software_overview.md

 </article>

-!!! warning
+!!! warning "Firmware Update"
-	Firmware updates can only be performed with the `UART1` interface.
+	Firmware updates can only be performed with the `UART1` interface of the ZED-X20P.
+Additionally, when in the safe boot, the ZED-X20P requires an the training sequence to be enabled during the firmware update process.

 !!! info "Product Compatibility"